Lutheranism in Mexico: Confessional Evangelical Lutheran Church—Mexico

 The Confessional Evangelical Lutheran Church—Mexico (Iglesia Evangélica Luterana Confesional or IELC) was founded in 1968, when doctrinal controversies in the Mexican Lutheran Church and its Augsburg Lutheran Seminary led two pastors to seek fellowship with the Wisconsin Evangelical Lutheran Synod.
 It is a member of the Confessional Evangelical Lutheran Conference.
 In 2005, the Confessional Evangelical Lutheran Church—Mexico opened its own seminary.
 As of 2019, it had 650 members, 6 pastors, 5 seminary students, 10 congregations, and 13 preaching stations.
 Its president is Román Aguilar.

 Evangelical Lutheran Church of Mexico

 The Evangelical Lutheran Church of Mexico (Iglesia Evangélica Luterana de México) was historically the largest Lutheran church body in Mexico, with around 3,000 members.
-The Evangelical Lutheran Church of Mexico originates from the 1942–3 missionary efforts of the Latin American Lutheran Mission (LALM), an organization that itself grew out of the Minneapolis-based "South America Prayer League" in the 1930s.
+The Evangelical Lutheran Church of Mexico originated from the 1942–3 missionary efforts of the Latin American Lutheran Mission (LALM), an organization that itself grew out of the Minneapolis-based "South America Prayer League" in the 1930s.
 It continues to be supported by the LALM.